NYPL/ami-preservation/docs/pages/preservationLab/equipment.md

 ---
-title: Preservation Labs
+title: Supported Formats and Equipment
 layout: default
-nav_order: 2
+nav_order: 4
-has_children: true
+parent: Preservation Lab
 ---

-# Preservation Labs
+# Supported Formats and Equipment
 {: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

-The Preservation Labs serve as NYPL's dedicated unit for digitizing audio and moving image materials, focusing on high-priority tasks such as transferring new acquisitions, cataloged items, labor-intensive media, and fulfilling specific on-demand requests.
-The following pages detail workflows, policies, and procedures for audio/video/film digitization, and optical media migration, in the following categories:

-   * Pre-digitization conservation treatments
-   * Set-up and monitoring during transfer
-   * Post-digitization editing, spot-checking, and packaging
-   * Quality control
-   * Safe and secure file transfer

-## Supported Formats & Equipment
-The Preservation Labs maintain a variety of playback devices, cleaning machines, and peripheral equipment, allowing for the high-quality digitization of a range of obsolete media formats.
+The Preservation Lab maintains a variety of playback devices, cleaning machines, and peripheral equipment, allowing for the high-quality digitization of a range of obsolete media formats.

 ## Audio
 {: .no_toc }